 EXPENDITURES

-Salaries: Salaries comprise 77% of the laboratory expenses.
-Clinical faculty and P&S staff will receive on the average 3% salary increase in FY 2023, however due to increase in fringe rates of 4% funding covers less FTE’s than FY2022.
-Merit staff will receive the 1.1% contractual increase, however due to increase in fringe rates of 3% funding covers less FTE’s than FY2022.
+Salaries: Salaries comprise 73% of the laboratory expenses.
+Non-Clinical faculty and P&S staff will receive on the average 3% salary increase in FY 2025.
+Merit staff will receive the 3% contractual increase.

-Supplies, Services, and Rentals: These expenses constitute 23% of SHL’s budget.
-They include reagents and consumables, service contracts, laboratory software, services, the statewide courier, and DAS leased space for the Ankeny facility.
+Supplies, Services, and Rentals: These expenses constitute 27% of SHL’s budget.
+They include reagents and consumables, service contracts (increases continue at 10-17%), laboratory software, UI Administrative and Shared Services, the statewide courier (increased 50% in FY24), and DAS leased space for the Ankeny facility.

 CHALLENGES AND STRATEGIES

 Obtaining funding continues to be a primary concern for SHL.
-Funding from all sources has not kept pace with increasing costs for staff benefits, reagents, and other supplies.
+Funding from all sources has not kept pace with increasing costs for staff benefits, reagents, statewide courier, equipment maintenance agreements and other laboratory supplies.
 Recruiting and retaining staff as we move to a high through-put laboratory is critical.
 The job market for qualified laboratory staff is exceptionally competitive, thus it is imperative for SHL to be able to offer salaries that are comparable to other employers in the same job market.
-Retention is crucial to avoid the substantial cost of training new staff and avoiding the knowledge drain in the loss of highly qualified subject matter experts.
+Retention is crucial to avoid the substantial cost of training new hires and avoiding the knowledge drain in the loss of highly qualified subject matter experts.
 Furthermore, a key strategy is for SHL to move to an updated LIMS system and obtain new instrumentations to increase testing capacity.

 SHL is making multiple efforts to improve its financial position despite the funding challenges.
 SHL continues to work on opportunities for supply cost reduction and revenue enhancement for both fee-for-service testing and increased collaborative grant funding support.